an urban cohousing development

 Location

-We have purchased the Fairleigh Lodge site on the corner of Browning St, Firth Road and Surrey Crescent.
-In 2017, the owner of Fairleigh lodge decided to close the lodge and offered the site for sale and redevelopment.
+In 2017, we purchased the old Fairleigh Lodge site on the corner of Browning St, Firth Road and Surrey Crescent after the owner decided to close the lodge.

-This site meets all our criteria.
-It offers a unique opportunity in the Surrey Crescent area: it is large (the size of 5 or 6 individual sites), irregularly shaped and sits on an arterial road surrounded by a mix of building types.
-The area is well connected to transport links, with a new cycleway past the front of the site, major bus routes along Surrey Crescent and Great North Road and close to motorways.
-It is also very close to West Lynn and Grey Lynn local shopping centres with several schools and parks within fifteen minutes' walk.
+This site met all our criteria.
+It offers a unique opportunity in the Surrey Crescent area: it is large (the size of 5 or 6 individual sites) and sits on an arterial road surrounded by a mix of building types.
+The area is well connected to transport links, with a major bus route along Surrey Crescent and Great North Road, and close to motorways.
+It is also very close to West Lynn and Grey Lynn local shopping centres with several schools and parks within a short walk.

-We are pleased to be able to retain the heritage villa on site by repositioning it to the north-west of the site where it enhances the character of Browning Street.
+We were pleased to be able to retain the heritage villa on site by repositioning it to the north-west of the site where it enhances the character of Browning Street.

-The site currently has an old villa and a sprawl of newer annexes and extensions.
-We plan to remove the modern additions and to move the villa to the corner of the site where it will continue the line of villas up Browning Street.
-See the villa section below for more about our plans for this building.
+When we bought our site, it had an old villa on it along with a sprawl of newer annexes and extensions.
+We removed the modern additions and moved the villa to the corner of the site where it continues the line of villas up Browning Street.
+See the villa section below for more about this building.

-Our current plans propose a three-storey building on Surrey Crescent and Browning Street and a two-storey building on the bondary parallel to Firth Road.
-Both buildings are arranged around a shared north-facing courtyard.
+The main buildings are a three-storey building on Surrey Crescent and Browning Street and a two-storey building on the bondary parallel to Firth Road.
+Both buildings are arranged around a shared north-facing courtyard garden, with a common garden house at the centre.

-The buildings will house 19 units ranging in size from one bedroom to five bedrooms.
-The central garden courtyard will be the focus of the development.
-There will be shared facilities including a guest bedroom, a common room, storage, laundry, bike parking, cars and car parking.
+The buildings house 19 units ranging in size from one bedroom to five bedrooms.
+The central garden courtyard is the focus of the development.
+There are shared facilities including a guest bedroom, a common room, storage, laundry, bike parking, cars and car parking.

 The buildings are set away from close neighbours.
-The buildings will present a friendly interface with the surrounding streets and the neighbourhood.
-The ground floor units will have gardens and entrances directly off the street, while units on upper levels and the courtyard building will be accessed through broad, open passageways.
+The buildings present a friendly interface with the surrounding streets and the neighbourhood.
+The ground floor units in the Surrey Building have gardens and entrances directly off the street, while units on upper levels and the courtyard building are accessed through broad, open passageways.

 Villa unit

 The Villa originally sat in the middle of the site and is probably the oldest building on the block, thought to have been built around 1890.
-We have moving it to the north-west corner of the site where it now sits at 1 Browning St.
+We moved it to the north-west corner of the site where it now sits at 1 Browning St.

-We are currently renovating the villa to make it into a stylish 132m2, three bedroom home.
-It will be complete at the same time as the rest of the development.
+We renovated the villa to make it into a stylish 132m2, three bedroom home that is one of the units at Coahus.

-The image below shows how the front of the villa will look from Browning Street.
+The image below shows how the front of the villa looks from Browning Street.

 Who we are

-As of January 2020, 19 of the 20 planned units are taken.
 Households range from families of five to single people.
-Some people within the group have known each other for many years and others have just met through Cohaus in the last year.
+Some people within the group have known each other for many years, while others met recently through Cohaus.
 All members of the group share a commitment to strong communities and living in a way which cares for our environment.
+The photos below, though now somewhat old, show many of the residents.

 Contact us!